Netcracker/DRNavigator/documentation/Architecture.md

 kubernetes services that will be processed: ['postgres', 'sm-test', 'mongo', 'paas']
 ---------------------------------------------------------------------
 ```

-## Custom modules support
+## Custom Modules Support

-It is possible to make custom DR flow (Switchover/Failover; Active/Standby/Disable) sequence based on [module of DR service](#managing-services)
+ It is possible to make a custom DR flow (Switchover/Failover; Active/Standby/Disable) sequence based on the [module of DR service](#managing-services).

 ```yaml
 spec: